 Expected dividend yield - Expected dividend yield is calculated by annualizing the cash dividend declared by the Company's Board of Directors for the current quarter and dividing that result by the closing stock price on the date of grant.
 Until such time as the Company's Board of Directors declares a cash dividend for an amount that is different from the current quarter's cash dividend, the current dividend will be used in deriving this assumption.
-Dividends are not paid on options.
+Dividends are not paid on options, restricted stock or restricted stock units.